 There are no fuel surcharges on LifeMiles awards – just a USD25 ticketing fee per booking.
 But, for some reason, award flights originating in Australia are more expensive than LifeMiles awards to Australia.

-Here are some of the Avianca LifeMiles award sweet spots:
+Some of the Avianca LifeMiles award chart sweet spots include:

 - Business and First class from Australia to North Asia (China, Japan, Korea and Hong Kong)